 Be cautious though.
 What is considered modern now will become obsolete in the next few years.
 Remember Adobe Flash?
 It was a web design trend years ago.
 Most of the world’s top websites have Flash embedded to their pages because it looks cool, stylish, and very modern.
 However, Flash’s codecs made websites sluggish.
 Webpages load slow, and sometimes, it crashes web browsers.
 Because of these issues, Adobe will officially discontinue Flash in December 2020.

 3. Integrate visual elements.

-Your frontend web design needs attention-grabbing visual elements.
+Your frontend development needs attention-grabbing visual elements.
 Audiences love anything that’s visual; anything that they can see or watch.
 As such, adding images or photos, videos, animations, and illustrations is essential.
 These visual elements are also effective in engaging your visitors, which means they will spend more time on your site – less bounce rate.

 For this strategy to work, you’ll have to use only the best quality photos, videos, illustrations, and other visual materials.
 Do you want to get your ideas across?
 Why not try posting an infographic to your blog or landing page?
 If you use poorly-lit photos or scanned images, you shouldn’t expect visitors to marvel at how beautiful your website or page is.
 Work carefully, use your time wisely, and choose your visual materials well.
 Even a small mistake can affect the whole website.

 Always choose high-resolution images and videos.
 You can have someone do vector-based or graphic illustrations.
 If you’re worried about your image’s file size, compress your high-resolution photo using an online image compression tool.
 Most of the time, these tools will decrease 40% – 80% of the original file size.
 The quality would still be the same.

 For high-resolution videos (1080p and 4K), upload your videos on YouTube and embed in on your website.
 YouTube will do all the hard work for you.